-By submitting an Application Form, each Applicant will be deemed to have:
+By submitting an Application Form, you, as Applicant, will be deemed to have:

-- Represented and warranted that they have read and understood this Prospectus and accompanying Application Form in full; - Represented and warranted that all details and statements on their Application Form are complete and accurate; - Declared that the Applicant (if a natural person) is at least 18 years old; - Declared that the Applicant is not in the United States or other place outside Australia or a U.S. Person, nor acting for the account or benefit of any U.S. Person; - Declared that the Applicant is an Australian resident; - Represented and warranted that the laws of any other place, including the restrictions set out on page 3 of this Prospectus, do not prohibit the Applicant from being given the Prospectus or any supplementary or replacement Prospectus or making an application on the Application Form or being issued with NAB CPS; - Provided authorisation to be registered as the holder of NAB CPS issued to the Applicant, to become a member of NAB and agreed to be bound by NAB's Constitution and the Terms of NAB CPS; - Applied for the number of NAB CPS set out on or determined in accordance with the Application Form and agreed to be allocated that number of NAB CPS or a lesser number;
+- Represented and warranted that you have read and understood this Prospectus and accompanying Application Form in full; - Represented and warranted that all details and statements on your Application Form are complete and accurate; - Declared that you (if a natural person) are at least 18 years old; - Declared that you are not in the United States or other place outside Australia or a U.S. Person, nor acting for the account or benefit of any U.S. Person; - Declared that you are an Australian resident; - Represented and warranted that the laws of any other place, including the restrictions set out on page 3 of this Prospectus, do not prohibit you from being given the Prospectus or any supplementary or replacement Prospectus or making an application on the Application Form or being issued with NAB CPS II; - Provided authorisation to be registered as the holder of NAB CPS II issued to you, to become a member of NAB and agreed to be bound by NAB's Constitution, this Prospectus and the Terms of NAB CPS II; - Applied for the number of NAB CPS II set out on or determined in accordance with the Application Form and agreed to be allocated that number of NAB CPS II or a lesser number; - Acknowledged that NAB CPS II are not deposit liabilities of NAB, are not protected accounts for the purposes of Australian banking legislation and are not guaranteed or insured by any government or other person, give Holders no claim on NAB except as provided in the Terms, and that the investment performance of NAB CPS II is not guaranteed by NAB; - Authorised NAB and the Joint Lead Managers to do anything on your behalf necessary for NAB CPS II to be allocated to you;

-- Acknowledged that NAB CPS are not deposit liabilities of NAB, are not protected accounts for the purposes of Australian banking legislation and are not guaranteed or insured by any government or other person, give Holders no claim on NAB except as provided in the Terms, and that the investment performance of NAB CPS is not guaranteed by NAB; - Authorised NAB and the Joint Lead Managers to do anything on the Applicant's behalf necessary for NAB CPS to be allocated to them; - Acknowledged that the information contained in this Prospectus is not investment advice or a recommendation that NAB CPS are suitable for you, given your investment objectives, financial situation or particular needs; - Acknowledged that your application to acquire NAB CPS is irrevocable and may not be varied or withdrawn except as allowed by law; - Acknowledged that an application may be rejected without giving any reason, including where the Application Form is not properly completed or where a cheque submitted with the Application Form is dishonoured or for the wrong amount; and - Acknowledged that if the Applicant is not issued any NAB CPS or issued fewer NAB CPS than the number that you applied and paid for as a result of the scale back, all or some of your Application Monies (as applicable) will be refunded to you (without interest) as soon as practicable after the Issue Date.
+- Acknowledged that the information contained in this Prospectus is not investment advice or a recommendation that NAB CPS II are suitable for you, given your investment objectives, financial situation or particular needs; - Acknowledged that your application to acquire NAB CPS II is irrevocable and may not be varied or withdrawn except as allowed by law; - Acknowledged that an application may be rejected without giving any reason, including where the Application Form is not properly completed or where a cheque submitted with the Application Form is dishonoured or for the wrong amount; and - Acknowledged that if you are not issued any NAB CPS II or issued fewer NAB CPS II than the number that you applied and paid for as a result of the scale back, all or some of your Application Monies (as applicable) will be refunded to you (without interest) as soon as practicable after the Issue Date.

-9.10 Dealings in NAB CPS
+9.10 Dealings in NAB CPS II

-Subject to NAB obtaining the prior written consent of APRA, NAB or any other member of the Group may subscribe for, purchase or resell NAB CPS from time to time.
+Subject to NAB obtaining the prior written consent of APRA, NAB or any other member of the Group may subscribe for, purchase or resell NAB CPS II from time to time.